magobaol/one-on-one/docs/000-implementation-plan.md

 * Two possible approaches:

   * **Via API** (if accessible): create a new tag for the colleague.
-  * **Via x-callback-url**: leverage OmniFocus’ URL scheme to add the tag automatically.
+  * **Via x-callback-url**: leverage OmniFocus' URL scheme to add the tag automatically.

+* **Perspective Creation**: Automatically create a focused perspective for the colleague to view related tasks and meetings.

 ### 4. Obsidian Integration